jrmedd/uxportfolio/content/dvsa/index.md

 ## Project objectives

-* Provide a service compliant with the GOV.UK Service Standard to Authorised Testing Facilities (ATFs) enabling them to monitor DVSA testing activity at their sites.
+* Provide a service compliant with the GOV.UK Service Standard to Authorised Testing Facilities (ATFs), enabling them to monitor DVSA testing activity at their sites.
 This service is on a GOV.UK domain and is called "Manage your vehicle testing".
 * Modernise decades of legacy processes and bring all IT to a cloud-hosted solution.
 This includes vehicle technical and test data records, applications made by vehicle owners and operators, financial transactions, and contractual information.

 {{%/ section %}}